ujLevente/jpaSeriesMiniProject/README.md

-Learning project to practice JPA.
+Learning project for practicing JPA.